 The list of ingredients spells out all of the flavors, so there are no mystery spices.
 When you eat the Spicy Beef, you know you are getting tamari, honey, pineapple juice, lemon juice, garlic, black pepper, ginger, cayenne pepper, and jalapeños.
 When you try the turkey, you can expect honey, pineapple juice, apple cider vinegar (apples and water), sea salt, lemon juice, beef stock powder (beef meat and bones, water), granulated garlic, ginger, natural liquid smoke (water, hickory smoke concentrate), and granulated onion.
 Though the choice of tamari may be controversial because it is not paleo, the fermented soy is reportedly easier for the body to digest than regular soy.

 The New Primal sent Gessato samples of their Spicy Beef and Turkey Jerky.
 Both were tender, and you could taste the tamari and the pineapple juice.
 The peppery beef was the most popular of the pair, though the cayenne and jalapeño seasoning may be too hot for some palates.
 This is the one that our team would go for again.
 While not unpleasant, the turkey seemed chalkier, perhaps because that is the nature of dried turkey, or maybe because of the liquid smoke flavoring.
 The turkey struck us as more of an acquired taste, though we see it appealing to people who prefer a milder meat or are eating for the protein.

 The snacks may be stocked at your local health-food store, outdoor recreation shop, or CrossFit gym.
-Without a doubt, the jerky can be purchased online from The New Primal (4 for $26.95) or from Amazon, where the products are available in various quantities and flavors.
+Without a doubt, the jerky can be purchased online from The New Primal (4 for $26.95), where the products are available in various quantities and flavors.